- Computation node suppliers

 So, back to the old-skool: Lets find some specific things that work, implement solutions to the problems I have, and generalise as needed.

-My emphasis is strictly on the cloud doing large data analyses.
+My emphasis is strictly on the cloud doing large data analyses and protoyping algorithms.
 I don’t care about serving web pages or streaming videos or whatever, or “deploying” anything.
 I’m a researcher, not an engineer.

 Algorithms, implementations thereof, and providers of parallel processing services are all coupled closely.
 Nonetheless I’ll try to draw a distinction between the three.

 Since I am not a startup trying to do machine-learning on the cheap, but a grad student implementing algorithms, it’s essential what whatever I use can get me access “under the hood”; I can’t just hand in someone else’s library as my dissertation.